dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

      --resume         Allow resuming operations after a failure --not-consistent Allow taking a new snapshot on the source database

+The command supports using ``-`` as the filename for either the JSON input or the SQL output, or both.
+In that case reading from standard input and/or writing to standard output is implemented, in a streaming fashion.
+A classic use case is to use Unix Pipes, see :ref:`pgcopydb_stream_replay` too.

 pgcopydb stream apply
 ---------------------